eleanorleffler/WinUI3_Problems_TextBox/README.md

 The WinUI3 Desktop sample builds but the TextBox within the ContentDialog does not contain the text typed.

-For more details about the WinUI3 Desktop issue, go to the issue here. ** Insert link here **
+For more details about the WinUI3 Desktop issue, go to the issue [here](https://github.com/microsoft/microsoft-ui-xaml/issues/2704).